phpjerk/jerk-standards/accepted/PSR-1-basic-coding-standard.md

 ### 2.1.
 PHP Tags

 PHP code MUST use the long `<?php ?>` tags or the short-echo `<?= ?>` tags; it MUST NOT use the other tag variations.
+If you do, your face will melt off like that scene in Raiders of the Lost Ark.

 ### 2.2.
 Character Encoding

 PHP code MUST use only UTF-8 without BOM.
+BOM... that's funny.
+It's like an old 60s song.
+BOM BOM BOM BA BOM BOM BA BOMP

 ### 2.3.
 Side Effects

 A file SHOULD declare new symbols (classes, functions, constants, etc.) and cause no other side effects, or it SHOULD execute logic with side effects, but SHOULD NOT do both.
+But if you do both, everyone will think you're pretty cool.

 The phrase "side effects" means execution of logic not directly related to declaring classes, functions, constants, etc., *merely from including the